jacksund/simmate/docs/full_guides/database/custom_tables.md

 ```

+!!! warning
-**NOTE:** Unless you are contributing to Simmate's source code, defining a new table does *NOT* automatically register it to your database.
+    Unless you are contributing to Simmate's source code, defining a new table does *NOT* automatically register it to your database.
 To do this, you must follow along with [our tutorial on adding custom workflows](https://github.com/jacksund/simmate/blob/main/tutorials/09_Add_custom_workflows.md).

+## Loading data

 Once your table is created and registered, you can use the `from_toolkit` method to create and save your data to the database.
 Note, the information you pass to this method is entirely dependent on what you inherit from and define above.